 The city has plenty of restaurants and cafés offering cuisine from around the world.
 The Museums, Galleries and Archives of Wolverhampton mean you’re never short of things to do: Wolverhampton Art Gallery welcomes visitors to explore over 300 years of art and holds one of the largest Pop Art collections outside of London, the Arena Theatre at City Campus is the University’s own theatre.
 It’s intimate and atmospheric, hosting plays and dance exhibitions from local and national companies, as well as our own students.

 Just a short walk away is The Grand Theatre, the place to go for opera, ballet and national touring productions, as well as the annual pantomime.
 Next to the University’s Faculty of Arts building you’ll find Molineux Stadium, home to the Wolverhampton Wanderers Football Club.
-You’ll also find fitness facilities at City, Walsall and Telford Campuses, including floodlit football pitches, sports courts/halls and gyms.
+You’ll also find fitness facilities at City and Walsall Campuses, including floodlit football pitches, sports courts/halls and gyms.

 For the quieter side of life, you can go for a walk through Wolverhampton’s West Park, one of England’s finest Victorian parks, or a short journey can take you into the beautiful countryside that surrounds the region.